sumerat/split-landing-page/README.md

 # split-landing-page

-Split landing page built with some heavy CSS, HTML and some JavaScript.
+Split landing page built with HTML, heavy CSS and some JavaScript.

 ## Deployment